Mark Davis, What are the conroversies, he stucked in?

-Though there is no much talks about his personal life, but almost in all his media platforms it is believed that he is a big time foodie and loves to explore various places.
+Though there is no much talk about his personal life, almost in all his media platforms, it is believed that he is a big-time foodie and loves to explore various places.
 He is also very much popular for the bowl haircut.
 As of 2015, reports said that he had a net worth of $500 million.

 His professional life

-Davis took the control of Las Vegas Raiders team after his father’s Al Davis death in the year 2011.
-Davis along with his mother, Carol, inherits a 47% out of total share of the Raiders team.
+Davis took the control of Las Vegas Raiders team after his father’s Al Davis died in the year 2011.
+Davis along with his mother, Carol, inherits 47% out of the total share of the Raiders team.
 This share is on a contractual based structure to render them the controlling interest.
 Davis owns the day-to-day control on and of the team.

 Davis after taking ownership of the team put himself into an effort to establish a new stadium for the team Raiders.
 This was an obstacle that his father Al Davis was never able to overcome in his time period as an owner.
 He in the beginning expressed a desire to let the Raiders stay in Oakland.
 Due to the short come of a proper stadium plan, Davis initiated to have communication with various representatives in many other cities such as Los Angeles, San Antonio, and Las Vegas.